SpineEventEngine/documentation/README.md

 The project has two directories:

-* `_hugo-theme` – contains the documentation files along with all the necessary JS and CSS files.
+* `docs` – contains the documentation files along with all the necessary JS and CSS files.
 This directory will be added to `SpineEventEngine/SpineEventEngine.github.io` as a Hugo Module.
-* `_hugo-site` – contains the HTML and CSS files needed only to run the documentation locally.
+* `site` – contains the HTML and CSS files needed only to run the documentation locally.

 To run the documentation locally:

-1. Navigate to the `_hugo-site` directory.
+1. Navigate to the `site` directory.
 2. Install project dependencies:

    ```shell